 December 2018 - IIASA-led research published in the journal Nature Climate Change has found that changing agricultural practices and a shift in diet away from meat and dairy products could reduce the sector’s emissions by up to 50% by 2050 compared to a situation without mitigation efforts.
 (Summary)

-January 2019 - The EAT-Lancet Commission on Food, Planet, Health brings together more than 30 world-leading scientists from across the globe to reach a scientific consensus that defines a healthy and sustainable diet.
+January 2019 - The EAT-Lancet Commission on Food, Planet, Health brings together more than 30 world-leading scientists from across the globe to reach a scientific consensus that defines a healthy and sustainable diet, which they determine requires a 90% global reduction in meat-eating.
 Key findings: "A diet that includes more plant-based foods and fewer animal source foods is healthy, sustainable, and good for both people and planet."
 Also: "Foods sourced from animals, especially red meat, have relatively high environmental footprints per serving compared to other food groups.
 This has an impact on greenhouse gas emissions, land use and biodiversity loss."
 (Summary)